komali2/blog/content/posts/bootcamp-job-search.md

 or work experience, list out clearly what you used on that project.
 I.e. "Built a Frontend in Vue for displaying children's books.
-The data was pulled from Firebase, which we used because we needed to quickly get a deployment up.**
+The data was pulled from Firebase, which we used because we needed to quickly get a deployment up."

 **Link directly to your projects.** If you have a project on your resume, put a link to the Github page for it as well as the deployment.
+The link should be typed out entirely, not just a hyperlink.

 ### How Many Resumes to Send
 You should send fifteen to twenty resumes a day and adopt the mindset that